 Union College fielded its first Ethics Bowl team in 2003.
 In its inaugural outing Union’s team won two out of three matches in the preliminary round and advanced to the quarterfinals of the competition, where Union was eliminated only by the U.S. Naval Academy, the eventual winner of the event.
 Numerous participants, judges, and event organizers remarked that Union’s success in its first outing was remarkable, and Union’s performance was noted in a professional newsletter.
 Union improved upon its record in the 2004 Ethics Bowl.
-At this event Union was one of only six teams out of forty to go undefeated in its preliminary round matches, and the team again advanced to the quarterfinal round of the competition.
+At this event, Union was one of only six teams out of 40 to go undefeated in its preliminary round matches, and the team again advanced to the quarterfinal round of the competition.
 Since then Union College has a continued to do remarkably well.
-On more than one occasion Union College as risen to second place in the regional competition, which happens in the Fall, securing them a spot in the National Competition that takes place in the Winter.
-The Ethics Bowl program has also received the support of the college.
-President Ainlay even recognized the achievements of the Ethics Bowl team when he addressed the class of 2014 at graduation along with the hockey team, who had just won for their first NCAA title.
-The Ethics Bowl program provides our students an innovative and effective learning experience and provides Union College a significant forum for advancing its reputation as a center for outstanding undergraduate academics and research.
+On more than one occasion Union College as risen to second place in the fall regional competition, securing them a spot in the National Competition during the winter.
+The Ethics Bowl provides students an innovative and effective learning experience and gives the College a significant forum for advancing its reputation as a center for outstanding undergraduate academics and research.

 Ethics Bowl is a team competition that combines the excitement and fun of a competitive debate with an innovative approach to education in practical and professional ethics.
 In an Ethics Bowl match, each team is asked to analyze in detail a complex and controversial ethical issue arising out of a case study.
 The team is questioned by members of an opposing team and a panel of judges, who are drawn from academia, the professions, and public life.
 The team is evaluated on the basis of clarity and intelligibility, focus on ethically relevant factors, avoidance of ethical irrelevance, and deliberative thoughtfulness.

 The case studies that serve as the basis for the Ethics Bowl are distributed to all teams roughly two months prior to the competition, and the most valuable educational experience for the students occurs in the preparation for the competition.
-Most recently students have debated issues concerning the rights of surrogate mothers to their embryos, whether or not eating certain animals, like horses, is morally different from eating animals like cows and chickens.
+Over the years, students have debated issues concerning the rights of surrogate mothers to their embryos, whether or not eating certain animals, like horses, is morally different from eating animals like cows and chickens.
 They have argued about whether or not pharmaceutical companies should be allowed to hold patents for life-saving medicines.
 They considered whether or not scientists should try to bring back species that have long been extinct.
-These are just a few of the topics that are covered in Ethics Bowl.

 The Ethics Bowl program is firmly anchored in and advances the curriculum of the Philosophy Department.
 The Ethics Bowl program supplements a number of other philosophy courses, including: “Moral Problems: A Case Study Approach to Ethics”, “Ethics: An Introduction”; “Buddhist Ethics”; and “Biomedical Ethics”.
 Although students are not required to enroll in these courses in order to participate in the Ethics Bowl, these courses operate as feeders for team members.
 The Philosophy Department strives to offer an educationally beneficial balance between theoretical and practical ethics, and the Ethics Bowl program is central to that mission.